 F120 College and program requirements can be found in the Undergraduate Catalog.
-The K-State Core requirements follow the KBOR General Education Framework passed by the board on June 15, 2022.
+The Kansas State University Core requirements follow the KBOR General Education Framework passed by the board on June 15, 2022.

-Beginning in the Fall 2024 semester, The K-State Core serves as the general education program at Kansas State University and follows the KBOR framework with courses at the 100- and 200-level, and all Systemwide Transfer Courses.
+Beginning in the Fall 2024 semester, The Kansas State University Core serves as the general education program at Kansas State University and follows the KBOR framework with courses at the 100- and 200-level, though Statewide Transfer Courses are allowed even when they come in at higher levels at K-State.
 The six credit hours of "Institutionally Designated Area" will be comprised of free electives.
-Courses that fulfill the K-State Core requirement are listed in the Undergraduate Catalog.
+Courses that fulfill the Kansas State University Core requirement are listed in the Undergraduate Catalog.

-K-State Core
+K-State University Core

-{K-State Core}
+{Kansas State University Core}